 McGill Employees Receive Stream Bank Repair Certification

-Dori Sabeh and Caroline Heathcoat Complete NC State University Workshop
+Caroline (Heathcoat) Althizer Completes NC State University Workshop

-In March, North Carolina State University held a Stream Bank Repair Certification Workshop that teaches attendees “how to protect and improve the natural environment of streams by stabilizing the stream bank and other eroding areas.”
-Two of our Raleigh water resources engineering team members – Dori Sabeh, PE, GISP, and Caroline Heathcoat, EI – attended the workshop, passed the certification exam, and were given Stream Bank Repair Certifications.
-We asked Dori and Caroline what they learned, how it might be helpful to their projects, and what they are excited about in the stream bank repair world.
+In March of 2021, North Carolina State University held a Stream Bank Repair Certification Workshop that teaches attendees “how to protect and improve the natural environment of streams by stabilizing the stream bank and other eroding areas.”
+Our Raleigh water resources engineering associate, Caroline Althizer, EI, attended the workshop, passed the certification exam, and was given a Stream Bank Repair Certification.
+We asked Caroline what she learned, how it might be helpful to her projects, and what she is excited about in the stream bank repair world.

 What new information did you learn in the workshop?
 How will this help you in your projects?